-A 1-on-1 debate format where you receive a topic ahead of the tournament and prepare arguments for both sides.
+A 1-on-1 debate format where you receive a topic one to two months ahead of the tournament and prepare arguments for both sides.
 Debates focus on evidence, critical thinking, and philosophy.

 Students argue a topic of national importance, typically one involving foreign or domestic policy in groups of two.
 This form of debate focuses on creating logical arguments and researching both the negatives and positives of the topic.

 A unique form of debate where you and your partner are given a topic 20 minutes before the debate starts.
 Parliamentary debate emphasizes creative thinking skills and learning about how the world works.

 A mock legislative assembly competition where students draft bills and resolutions, which they and their peers later debate and vote to pass into law.
 Points are awarded to the students based off of their speaking skill.

 A ten-minute prepared speech with a central theme.
 The theme is portrayed through three or more pieces of published literature, poems, and dramas.
 The final performance is memorized with voices for different characters, and pre-planned movement to better perform your piece.

 A ten-minute prepared speech taken from a Ted Talk or another published speech.
 Students will memorize a speech written by another individual, and interpret and perform it in their own way, with the inclusion of different voices, accents, and movement.

 Students deliver a self-written, memorized, ten-minute speech on a topic of their choosing.
 Limited in their ability to quote words directly, competitors craft an argument using evidence, logic, and emotional appeals.
 Topics can range widely to communicate in an informative or persuasive nature.